 - Enhance the diversity of geoscientists working on America's public lands.

-The GeoCorps Guest Scientist Program has evolved as a branch of GeoCorps America.
-Traditionally, most GeoCorps participants have been relatively new geoscientists or geoscientists-in-training for whom it is beneficial to spend the summer at a National Park, National Forest, or BLM Unit to gain on-the-ground experience in geology and geology-related fields.
-Their knowledge and skills enable them to assist public lands with their important geoscience projects.
+Most GeoCorps participants are relatively new geoscientists in the early phases of building or transitioning their careers, for whom it is beneficial to spend the summer at a National Forest or BLM Unit gaining on-the-ground experience in geology and geoscience-related work.
+Their knowledge and skills enable them to assist public lands in meaningful ways with important geoscience projects.